 Why You Should Hire an SSDI Lawyer

 From the outset of applying for Social Security benefits, the process can seem overwhelming and confusing.
 To make sure your case is presented properly, it’s important to work with a reliable, experienced attorney.

 According to the SSA, claimants who submitted their requests with a legal representative are more likely to win than those without an attorney.
-In the event you claim is denied and you end up in front of an Administrative Law Judge, it’s important to be backed by someone who is skilled in law and had resources in medicine.
+In the event your claim is denied, and you end up in front of an Administrative Law Judge, it’s important to be backed by someone who is skilled in law and has resources in medicine.

 When it comes down to it, you will give yourself the best chance at success when you work with an SSI lawyer.
 Not only will they have a comprehensive understanding of the claims process and the applicable laws and policies, but they will ensure you understand your rights and how best to proceed.

 No matter where you are in applying for SSI or SSDI, a Chicago Social Security disability lawyer from Thomas Law Offices can help.
 We handle claims throughout Illinois, and we’re prepared to take your case on next.

 Once you get ahold of our office, we’ll collect comprehensive information about your situation, including medical records, employment records, and any other applicable documentation.
 We’ll collect everything we need to ensure you have the chance to file a strong case.
 Once we’re prepared, we’ll submit your application for benefits and wait.
 If those benefits aren’t granted, we’ll stay by your side during the appeals process to ensure you receive what you’re entitled to.
 To learn more about applying for benefits or how to file a successful appeal, schedule a consultation with our law firm today.